Teaching presence includes some of the more easily identifiable components of our courses and our instruction, such as:

 Feedback is essential, but within feedback, all three areas of presence can be applied.
 For teaching presence, one must focus on timeliness and clarity.
 To improve each week it is essential that deadlines are met and that the feedback provides a way for learners to improve.

 Have questions about teaching presence and how to apply in your online classroom?
-Leave us a blog comment or connect on our Facebook page.
+Leave us a blog comment.